 Closely examine the surrounded part of the above map.
 At about the midway point of the coast, just south of the Belgian-French border, you’ll see a port town called Dunkirk (French: Dunkerque).
 After getting almost encircled by German forces, Allied leaders, chief among them General John Vereker of the BEF, determined that an evacuation at Dunkirk’s harbor and beach was the best hope to siphon survivors, however few there might end up being.
 On May 20, the evacuation order was given.

 Vereker’s decision was paired by the first bit of good fortune for the Allies.
-The general in charge of the overwhelming German charge, Gerd von Rundstedt, held back the ground assault on May 24.
+The general in command of the overwhelming German charge, Gerd von Rundstedt, held back the ground assault on May 24.
 His concerns were the steadily marshier terrain and that the German blitzkrieg had operated so smoothly that he wanted to shore up his flanks and allow slower-moving supplies to catch up to their attack.
 Instead of continuing the incursion, he suggested that the German air force — the fearsome Luftwaffe, which had proven dominant — first soften the cornered Allies before the army came in to more easily finish the job.
-(For years most people thought this was Hitler’s mistake, but he merely sustained Rundstedt’s dubious decision.
-Hitler’s blunder on the eastern front one year later, however, was all him.)
+(For years most people thought this was Hitler’s mistake, but he merely sustained Rundstedt’s dubious decision.)
 The ground attack did not recommence for three days.
 By then, the Dunkirk evacuation, which the British code-named Operation Dynamo, had begun.

 It occurred, of course, against a racing clock.
 Not only did the Luftwaffe barrage the retreating soldiers, but the resumption of the ground attack acted as a tightening noose around the survivors.
-All of northern France was going to be swallowed up by Nazi Germany, and the Allies wanted to be off the beach before that happened.
+All of northern France was going to be swallowed up by the Nazis, and the Allies wanted to be off the beach before that happened.

 Back in England, King George VI held a national day of prayer for the boys of Britain trapped on the other side of the Channel.
 The Anglican Church’s highest ranking cleric, the Archbishop of Canterbury, asked for all British to pray “for our soldiers in dire peril in France.”
 These prayers were answered, mainly, by three groups of heroes.